 Anyway, those bad days make it even harder for business owners to consider a new inbound marketing plan, move forward, and gain a new perspective.

-Furthermore, coming up with new ideas, staying positive, focused, inspired, and to keep pushing forward is imperative and needs to happen continually.
+Furthermore, coming up with new ideas, staying positive, focused, inspired, and continually pushing forward is essential, if not imperative.
 However, that’s not always possible because we all need something different to keep things moving and the momentum going.

 It’s important to note that while each blog has its focus, some cover topics for small or mid-size businesses.